 Environmental history is often stimulated by a concern for current environmental problems.
 If we know more about how they arose, perhaps we can do better in the future.

-The image on the homepage is from a work by Mandy Martin entitled ‘Groundplane’.
-For more information on the artist and her work, please see http://www.mandy-martin.com/.
+The image at the bottom of this website is from a work by Mandy Martin (1952 — 2021) entitled ‘Groundplane’.
+For more information on the artist and her work, please see http://mandymartinartist.com/.